Sean Murphy Player Props: Braves vs. Twins

 Sean Murphy At The Plate

-- In 61.0% of his 59 games this season, Murphy has picked up at least one hit.
-He's also had 17 multi-hit games.

-- He has hit a long ball in 11 games this year (18.6%), leaving the park in 5% of his trips to the dish.
+- He has homered in 20.0% of his games this year, and 5.3% of his trips to the plate.

-- In 35.6% of his games this season, Murphy has driven in at least one run.
-In 10 of those games (16.9%) he recorded two or more RBI, while accounting for three or more of his team's runs in six contests.
+- In 36.7% of his games this season, Murphy has had at least one RBI.
+He's picked up more than one in 16.7% and driven in three or more of his team's runs in six contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.